Pittsburgh Steelers quarterback Dwayne Haskins fatally struck by a dump truck on Florida highway, police say - Local News 8

 ‘I feel like I can be a starter in this league’

-Haskins, a backup last season to the now-retired longtime Steeler Ben Roethlisberger, re-signed with the Steelers for one year last month, poised to enter his fourth year in the NFL.
+Haskins, a third-string quarterback last season behind the now-retired longtime Steeler Ben Roethlisberger and backup Mason Rudolph, re-signed with the Steelers for one year last month, poised to enter his fourth year in the NFL.

+This coming season, Haskins was set to compete with Rudolph and new Steelers acquisition Mitchell Trubisky for positions on the depth chart.

 “I feel like I can be a starter in this league.
 I got drafted for that reason,” Haskins said in January, according to Steelers.com.
 “I definitely believe I have the talent to.
 I just haven’t put it all together yet.
 And that’s something I have to do this offseason to put myself in position to play.”